BCTU Privacy Notice

-Data protection law changed on 25th May 2018, so if you received your Patient Information Sheet before then, this Privacy Notice provides updated information for participants in our trials about how personal data are used.
+Data protection law changed on 25th May 2018, so if you received your Participant Information Sheet before then, this Privacy Notice provides updated information for participants in our trials about how personal data are used.

 What personal data will be processed?

 At the outset of the trial, in order to answer the trial question and to oversee the quality of the trial, we collect personal information and healthcare data about participants taking part.
 This data may include:

 - Name, date of birth, NHS Number or some other identifiers;